Native American Program (11.801)

 Examples of Funded Projects

-An NABDC located in Oklahoma received a $235,000 award to provide one-to-one management and technical assistance to eligible Native American clients to develop business plans and promote the development and operation of businesses.
+In FY 2004, an organization was awarded $235,000 in federal funds to operate a NABDC.
+It delivered one-to-one management and technical assistance to eligible minority and Native American business clients to develop business plans and promote the development and operation of businesses.
+NABDC program funding is not designed for the financing of individual businesses.